abilandz/PH8124/Lecture_4/Lecture_4.md

 In this case, **echo** is not executed because the failure of **mkdirrr** has broken the command chain ```&&```.

-On the other hand, if two commands are chained by ```||``` operator, the second command in the chain will be executed only if the first command has failed:
+If two commands are chained by ```||``` operator, the second command in the chain will be executed only if the first command has failed:

 ```bash
 mkdirrr someDirectory || echo "Cannot make directory.
 Sorry."